RodTol/HPC_part_2/README.md

  Each exercise has its own directory and inside of it you'll find the code and the results of the benchmarking (if requested).
 ### TODO list:
 1. Fix time calculation.
 Need to pick max MPIWtime among all process
+2. My initialisation of the matrices is done by working on the local buffer of each matrix.
+This can be a problem if we want to specify a generic rule for the whole A matrix.
+For example if I want the identity I need to create a rule using the global indexes and the offsets.